stevesajeev1/CalendarCombiner/README.md

 # Calendar Combiner

 Python script to combine several calendars into a single calendar, color-coding and labeling them.
+Events that are shared between multiple calendars are combined.
 The color-coding is intended for use in Microsoft Outlook Calendar.

 > Note: Although the newest version of the ICS Specification ([RFC 7986](https://datatracker.ietf.org/doc/html/rfc7986)) provides support for a `COLOR` property, most mainstream calendars (Google, Microsoft Outlook) still only follow an older version ([RFC 5545](https://datatracker.ietf.org/doc/html/rfc5545)).
 As a workaround, this script uses the default provided categories of Microsoft Outlook to color-code the calendars.
 To ensure that this color-coding is kept when the calendar is shared, viewers must be given editing permissions.